thiagoa/notes/Checks Pattern Language of Information Integrity.md

 end
 ```

-These examples are examples from [Ruby Tapas
+> These examples can be found in [Ruby Tapas
 430-433](https://www.rubytapas.com/tag/whole-value/).

-You can see that the `Duration` factory method already provides format
+The `Duration` factory method provides implicit format validation.
+It
-validation.
-Only valid Whole Values can be instantiated, otherwise it
-is an Exceptional Value.
-With Whole Value, it is possible to skip
+will only construct valid objects or Exceptional Values (which are
-basic validations because they are embedded into the Whole Values
+invalid or non-applicable objects).
+Basic validations are embedded
+into the Whole Values themselves, and validation errors are meant to
-themselves.
-And some validation errors would be reported to the users
-via Exceptional Values.
+be reported through Exceptional Values.

 To save this data into the database, one would either have to:

 - Save type + magnitude (e.g., Months, 3);
-- Standardize magnitude in days (or other measurement) for all
+- Standardize magnitude in days (or other measurement) for all objects.
-  objects; initialize `Weeks`, `Days`, and `Months` with a magnitude
+    - Initialize `Weeks`, `Days`, and `Months` with a magnitude in
+      days.
-  in days; implement the `inspect` method with the proper conversion.
+    - Implement the `inspect` method with the proper date conversion.
-  For months, in particular, one would have to settle with either 30 or
-  31 days.
+      Example: convert from days to months (number of days / 30 or
+      31).

 ### Exceptional Value

-An Exceptional Value is a value outside the range of a Whole Value,
+An Exceptional Value is a Value outside the range of a Whole Value,
 with either:

+- Domain meaning
-- Domain meaning: The value has meaning within the domain model (even
+    - The value has meaning within the domain model (even
-  though it will eventually get rejected), or it can be a placeholder
+      though it will eventually be rejected).
-  for missing data that may appear later.
+    - The value can be a placeholder for missing data that may appear
+      later.
+- Operational meaning:
-- Operational meaning: The value is invalid/meaningless, and will
+    - The value is invalid/meaningless;
-  thus produce Meaningless Behavior.
+    - The value will thus produce Meaningless Behavior.

-According to the author, one should use Exceptional Value when:
+According to the author, Exceptional Value should be used when:

 - When the inclusion of all possibilities would be confusing,
   difficult or otherwise inappropriate.